 Malignant ascites fluid must be surgically removed on a periodic basis.
 This is painful and costly.
 There is no therapy that prevents or delays the production and accumulation of malignant ascites fluid.
-The Company is involved in a series of preclinical studies at Translational Drug Development ("TD2") to determine if the combination of Cell-in-a-Box® encapsulated cells plus ifosfamide can delay the production and accumulation of malignant ascites fluid.
+The Company has been involved in a series of preclinical studies at Translational Drug Development ("TD2") to determine if the combination of Cell-in-a-Box[®] encapsulated cells plus ifosfamide can delay the production and accumulation of malignant ascites fluid.
+Another preclinical study is planned.
 If successful, the Company plans to conduct a clinical trial in the United States if it receives approval to do so from the FDA.
 Also, the Company plans to have additional study sites in Europe if it receives approval to do so from the European Medicines Agency.